You can count on the fact that I am going to be here.

 That's right.

-There's a strong counterargument, though, to congressional intent.
+There's a strong counter-argument, though, to congressional intent.

 And in fact, you've actually played the evidence of that counter-argument many times on your show before.

-And the evidence against intent is the recording of Nancy Pelosi saying we have to pass the legislation to find out what's in it.
+And the evidence against intent is the recording of Nancy Pelosi saying, we have to pass the legislation to find out what's in it.

-Well, you know, I like that.
+Well, I like that.

 I like that.

-I can I can just see the players.
+I can just see the plateau.

-What do you mean intent at Congress?
+What do you mean, intent at Congress?

 The Democrat leader of the House, the Speaker of the House, when this thing was written, said they had no idea what was in it, and we had to pass it first to find out what was in it.